iarakshana/hw5/README.md

 There are then two methods: either you do floor division, mods and multiplication, or you could swap parts of strings.

+This should be _very_ fast.
+(Second hint: when making your list of candidate circular primes, with the sieve, what property of circular primes can you exploit to dramatically reduce the size of that list.)

 The assignment is due October 26 at 1:30am.